One United Nations Plaza: Turtle Bay study

 Roche-Dinkeloo received the commission to design the UN expansion project.
 "Roche's thinking process, like that of a military strategist, is ultra-logical and goal-oriented."
-He began by stripping down the building to its bare essentials and followed a formula that never failed him, approaching the problem as a kind of "situation, which in military parlance refers to the analysis and gathering of as much information as possible pertaining to decision-making.
-Roche researched the requirements set forth by the UN, and using his customary analysis, he estimated that by "1976 the UN would need an additional 8,875 million square feet of space for staff, transient housing, as well as staff for related office use for member states and trade organizations."
+He began by stripping down the building to its bare essentials, and followed a formula that never failed him, approaching the problem as a kind of "situation, which in military parlance refers to the analysis and gathering of as much information as possible pertaining to decision-making.
+Roche researched the requirements set forth by the UN, and using his customary analysis, he estimated that by 1976 "the UN would need an additional 8,875 million square feet of space for staff, transient housing, as well as staff for related office use for member states and trade organizations."
 But this meant tearing down 6 million square feet of "existing urban fabric."
 Roche's first plan was unveiled in April 1968, to Mayor Lindsay and Governor Rockefeller in a slide presentation.
 There, Roche demonstrated his step-by-step idea of two large towers with a square footprint placed at forty-five degrees to the city's traditional grid, raised on a large platform housing a park, and on an axis perpendicular to the East River.

-The basics would include four major components: a linear public park by the East River; an office building; a hotel building; and a UN school.
-The hotel and office buildings would be twins.
+The basics included four major components: a linear public park by the East River, an office building, a hotel building, and a UN school.
+The hotel and office buildings would be "twins".
 Twin hotel/office buildings with a "monumental stairway" on Second Avenue at 44th Street, which would set aside most of the area from 43rd Street to 45th Street between First and Second Avenues, with a walkway connecting Hammarskjold Plaza at 47th Street.
 Roche said there would be a concourse running from 41st to 47th Street, thereby allowing pedestrians, even from Tudor City (just to the south, which will not be affected by the proposal) or tourists to walk the distance without crossing any street and alleviating the traffic congestion.
 The design, however, would close off Forty-Fourth Street and put First Avenue underground to make space for the gardens that would connect the new building to the UN Secretariat.

-UN ENCLAVE PROPOSAL IN APRIL 1968.
-Proposed removal of 44th Street, depicting the two towers, a visitors center, and the walkway across First Avenue to the UN Secretariat.
+UN enclave proposal in April 1968.
+Proposed removal of 44th Street, depicting the two towers, a visitors' center, and the walkway across First Avenue to the UN Secretariat.